UniekLee/Blog/content/posts/2012-11-18-evangelism-isnt-about-saving-everyone.md

 - Revelation
 ---

 Ok, it's a controversial title, but it got you reading, didn't it?
-Anyway, this is an idea that I believe God kinda dropped into my heart the other day: Evangelism isn't about getting everyone saved.
-Let me explain:
+Anyway, this is an idea that I believe God kinda dropped into my heart the other day: Evangelism isn't about getting everyone saved. <!--more-->Let me explain:

 I was praying for a friend that has a lot to do with a christian group in there school.
 I was praying for encouragement for this friend, and God said to me: you don't have to save  everyone.